NisarAhmadRamzi/DormitoryProject/README.md

 - Manage rooms, students, users, books, library students, fees, complaints, expenses, and assets
 - Dashboard with statistics for different user roles
 - CRUD operations with React Query for efficient state and data management
-- Responsive UI and modals for user-friendly interactions

 ---